tribixbite/awesome/README.md

 *   [microsoft/AIOpsLab](https://github.com/microsoft/AIOpsLab) - A holistic framework to enable the design, development, and evaluation of autonomous AIOps agents.
 *   [lotus-data/lotus](https://github.com/lotus-data/lotus) - Optimized LLM-Powered Data Processing: up to 1000x speedups with fast, accurate query processing, that's as simple as writing Pandas code
 *   [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.
-*   [jahwag/ctxsync](https://github.com/jahwag/ctxsync) - ClaudeSync is a Python tool that automates the synchronization of local files with Claude.ai Projects
+*   [jahwag/ctxsync](https://github.com/jahwag/ctxsync) - ctxsync is a Python tool that automates the synchronization of local files with Claude.ai Projects
 *   [SigmaNight/basiliskLLM](https://github.com/SigmaNight/basiliskLLM) - 🐍 Where LLMs Unite
 *   [swingmx/swingmusic](https://github.com/swingmx/swingmusic) -  Swing Music is a beautiful, self-hosted music player for your local audio files.
 Like a cooler Spotify ... but bring your own music.
 *   [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Open Source AI Platform - AI Chat with advanced features that works with every LLM